-https://odva.ok.gov/state-approving-agency/public-law-115-407/
+https://odva.ok.gov/state-approving-agency/public-law-115-407/.

-ACCOUNTING ASSISTANT - Diploma ASSOCIATE OF OCCUPATIONAL SCIENCE ACCOUNTING (DE)
+BOOKKEEPING - Diploma (DE)

-The Accounting Assistant diploma program prepares students for entry-level accounting and bookkeeping positions.
-The program is also designed to provide graduates with a foundation in accounting principles that will enable them to advance in their bookkeeping roles.
+The Bookkeeping diploma program prepares students for an entry-level bookkeeping position that will provide graduates with a foundation in accounting principles that will enable them to advance in their bookkeeping roles.
 Theoretical accounting concepts are balanced with practical applications using in-demand accounting software.
-The course also covers the required topics for certifications in QuickBooks Online and Microsoft Excel.
+The course also covers the required topics for certifications in Bookkeeping, QuickBooks Online, and Microsoft Excel.